meacodes/TuskyTux/README.md

 # TuskyTux
-TuskyDrive-Linux – A simple and secure Linux application to mount and manage Tusky decentralized storage as a local drive.
+TuskyTux – A simple and secure Linux application to mount and manage Tusky decentralized storage as a local drive.

 ## Features
 - Mount Tusky storage as a virtual drive